Texas flag waving over Austin city skyline

 Graduation Requirements

-The homeschool laws in TX allow parents to determine when their child is ready to graduate.
+In Texas, parents are able to determine when their child is ready to graduate.
 Parents are responsible for providing a homeschool high school diploma, as well.
 Post-secondary schools in Texas are required to apply the same standards to homeschool graduates as to public or private school graduates to prevent educational discrimination during college applications.

 To get a better idea of what one’s student should know before graduation, many parents use the Texas Education Agency’s Graduation Requirements as a guide.
 Texas public high schools require credits in ELA, math, science, social studies, physical education, and personal finance to earn a diploma.
 While some of these courses are optional for homeschooled students, taking them can make students more competitive if they plan to pursue higher education and ensure they’re well prepared for life after high school.